aalu1418/fullstackI_project/README.md

 - jquery: used for ajax calls and button listeners
 - chart.js: used for plotting cryptocurrency price data
 - moment: used for getting date from certain intervals for price change
+- anime.js: animating bouncing icons in the header

 CSS libraries
 - Skeleton CSS: used for basic framework - simple and clean